SushiInGit/np_csv_converter/resources/help/phoneHelp.md

 ![Add Number](https://sushiingit.github.io/np_csv_converter/resources/frontend/image/help/phoneAddnumber.png "Add Number")![Add Number](https://sushiingit.github.io/np_csv_converter/resources/frontend/image/help/phoneAddnumber2.png "Add Number")

 ---
+### Contact Import
+  - **Overview**:
+    You can view your current contacts here, delete individual ones, and choose from various import options.
+You also have the option to export these contacts into a text document.

+- **Search in Contacts**:
+    This function allows you to search for specific names and phone numbers within your contacts.
+You can also delete individual contacts as needed, making it easy to manage your contact list directly.

+- **Import from Textfile...**:
+    To import your phone contacts, copy them from your Excel file, text document, or in-game MDT and paste them into the designated text box.

+    The format should be:
+    `Phonenumber Name`
+    For example:
+    `4209479995 John Doe`

+- **NP-Phone Import**:
+    Open your GTA5 NP-Phone, go to Contacts, select all entries with [CTRL+A], and then copy them with [CTRL+C].
+After that, you can paste them into the text field using [CTRL+V] or [Right-Click -> Paste].
+All found contacts will be added to your NP-Converter Contacts after uploading.

+- **Lemon-List Import**:
+    Open your GTA5 NP-Phone, go to the "Lemon-List", select all entries with [CTRL+A], and then copy them with [CTRL+C].
+After that, you can paste them into the text field using [CTRL+V] or [Right-Click -> Paste].
+All found contacts will be added to your NP-Converter Contacts after uploading.

+- **Export Contacts**:
+    "Export the Phone Contacts" allows you to download your contacts for personal use or share them with others.
+Please remember to back up your contacts, as they are only saved in your browser.

+---

 ### Search Function
   You have the option to search with or without <syntax>.
 If you don’t use any syntax, it will search all messages for the specified "search term."